ui5-community/babel-plugin-transform-modules-ui5/README.md

   prop2: val,
 });
 export default object2;
-// plugin knows about prop1 and prop2
+// plugin knows about 'prop1' and 'prop2'
 ```

 **CAUTION**: The plugin cannot check the properties on imported modules.
-So if they are used in Object.assign() or \_extends(), the plugin will not be aware of its properties and may override them with a named export.
+So if they are used in `Object.assign()` or `_extends()`, the plugin will not be aware of its properties and may override them with a named export.

 ##### Example non-solvable issues